oliversalzburg/pg-promise/to-do.md

    like mySQL, as it already has the perfect generic connection + transaction management.

 6. Documentation require a major overhaul for 2.0

+7. See if I can add protection to the protocol against calling generic `query`, and possibly, remove access to generic `query` completely.